 - An award presentation ceremony will be held consecutively to present awards to winning students and schools for recognition and commending outstanding performance of respective participating students.
 Experienced adjudicators will also be invited to share their views on the participants’ performance.

-- Over 110,000 attendances have been recorded and nearly 360 primary and secondary schools have participated in our contests throughout the past eleven years.
+- Over 120,000 attendances from nearly 380 primary and secondary schools have been participating in our contests throughout the past twelve years.

-- The contest offers 29 items (including English and Chinese sections) based on the specific learning needs of participants to realize and actualize their full potential.
+- The contest offers 29 items (including English and Chinese sections) with the aim to cultivate the potentials of participants and to actualize their language proficiency.

 - Questions and evaluative criteria of the contest are modeled on those of the public assessment (HKDSE), with adaptations made by professional educators and experts.

 - Scholars, adjudicators and representatives of participating schools jointly form an Arbitration Committee to ensure the contest is conducted in a fair, objective and open manner.

 - Detailed assessment and oral reports will be provided on the day of the contest to assist students in understanding their levels of performance.

 - Certificates will be issued to acknowledge students’ participation.

 Project for Research and Development on Rational Communication

 Project for Research and Development on Rational Communication (hereinafter referred as Plan) is a research and development programme conducted by The Education University of Hong Kong.
 It aims at enhancing students’ rational thinking and developing good citizenship through various collaborative research activities.
-Project Director Dr. FUNG Shu-fun, Associate Professor at the Faculty of Humanities in The Education University of Hong Kong, is responsible for planning and quality control to maintain professional standards.
+Project Director Dr. FUNG Shu-fun, Associate Professor in the Department of Literature and Cultural Studies at The Education University of Hong Kong, is responsible for planning and quality control to maintain professional standards.